-An annual award of \$300 is given by family and friends in loving memory of Dr. Roy B. Zuck, who served Dallas Theological Seminary (1973-2013) in various roles including Senior Professor of Bible Exposition, Vice President for Academic Affairs and Academic Dean, and Editor of Bibliotheca Sacra, to the master's-level student who has done the most outstanding work in the Department of Media Arts and Worship.
+An annual award of \$300 is given by Greg and Barbara Hanes in honor of Dr. Roy B. Zuck, who served Dallas Theological Seminary (1973-2013) in various roles including senior professor of Bible Exposition, vice president for academic affairs and academic dean, and editor of Bibliotheca Sacra, to the master's-level student who has done the most outstanding work in the Department of Media Arts and Worship.

-The Lucy L. Mabery-Foster Award in Counseling
+The Lucy L. Mabery-Foster Award in Counseling Ministries

-An annual award of \$300 is given by family and friends in loving memory of Dr. Lucy L. Mabery-Foster, professor of Pastoral Ministries in the Biblical Counseling program (1990-2002) at Dallas Theological Seminary, to the master's-level student who has done the most outstanding work in the Department of Counseling Ministries.
+An annual award of \$300 is given by family and friends in honor of Dr. Lucy L. Mabery-Foster, professor of Pastoral Ministries in the Counseling Ministries program at Dallas Theological Seminary (1990-2002), to the master's-level student who has done the most outstanding work in the Department of Counseling Ministries.